coveooss/platform-sdk/README.md

 * Stream mode (a full rebuild)
 * Update mode (an incremental refresh)

-### Call Wrappers for the Stream API
+### Call wrappers for the Stream API

 Call wrappers for the Stream API are found in the `StreamApiDocumentServiceManager` class.
 As the class inherits from the `DocumentServiceManager` class, the only truly new public calls are:

 * `OpenDocumentStream(string sourceId)` to open a stream.
 * `GetNewChunkForStream(string sourceId)` to get a new stream chunk.
-Normally this should not need to be called, the SDK will automatically get a new chunk before each batch upload.
+Normally, this method won't need to be called because the SDK will automatically get a new chunk before each batch upload.
 * `CloseDocumentStream(string sourceId)` to close an open stream.

 Adding and deleting documents will call the base methods, but with some Stream API-specific details in the implementation.

-### Opening a Stream
+### Opening a stream

 > :warning: When you open and close a stream, all previous files not indexed in the current operation will be removed from the index.
 Updating individual documents should be done in **update mode**, without the need to open a stream and close it afterwards.